-20. The above registrations for the OAKLEY Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
-The OAKLEY Trademarks have been used exclusively and continuously by Oakley, some since at least as early as 1975, and have never been abandoned.
-Attached hereto as Exhibit 2 are true and correct copies of the United States Registration Certificates for the OAKLEY Trademarks included in the above table.
-The registrations for the OAKLEY Trademarks constitute prima facie evidence of their validity and of Oakley's exclusive right to use the OAKLEY Trademarks pursuant to 15 U.S.C. § 1057(b).
+9. The above U.S. registrations for Plaintiffs' Trademarks are valid, subsisting, in full force and effect, and many are incontestable pursuant to 15 U.S.C. § 1065.
+The registrations for Plaintiffs' Trademarks constitute prima facie evidence of their validity and of Plaintiffs'

+exclusive right to use Plaintiffs' Trademarks pursuant to 15 U.S.C. § 1057 (b).
+True and correct copies of the United States Registration Certificates for the above-listed Plaintiffs' Trademarks are attached hereto as Exhibit 1.